Case: Reinstall Windows 10 without losing data

 As long as you do not format the C: drive in the Setup, you will not lose your data, but they are moved to another location.
 After the installation, you can find a folder Windows.old in the root directory of C: drive.
 All your files are saved there.

-To avoid such trouble, you can use a free backup software to create a system image backup in case system issues that may happen in the future.
+To avoid such trouble, you can use a free backup software to create a system image in case of possible system issues.
 For simplicity and effectiveness, I strongly recommend you AOMEI Backupper Standard to protect your Windows 10 PC.